Taxation of Irish Companies

 Ireland’s low corporate tax rates and its ease of doing business in are world renowned.
+There are a number of areas to be aware of when it comes to the taxation of Irish Companies.
 The main categories of business taxes are as follows:

 Corporate and Business Tax

 A company resident in Ireland is liable to the low Irish Corporation Tax on its worldwide profits, not just its Irish profits.
 Corporation tax in Ireland is charged at only 12.5% on worldwide trading income.
 This is on the condition that the company is considered a tax resident in Ireland.
 The effective rate is even lower and thought to be around 6.5% when tax breaks and incentives are considered.
 Certain excepted trades (e.g. petroleum activities, certain land dealing activities, etc.) and non-trading income (passive income) is taxed at the rate of 25%.